 2. Chronic (with a possible outcome in mastopathy, breast tumor).

-Clinic: characterized by engorgement, soreness and redness of the mammary gland, high fever.
+Clinic: characterized by engorgement, soreness and redness of the mammary gland, high temperature.

-Treatment: In the 1st stage (infiltrative) conservative: immobilization of the gland (rest is created by tight bandaging), milk expression, penicillin-novocaine blockade in the retromammary space, antibiotics.
+Treatment: In the 1st stage (infiltrative) conservative: immobilization of the gland (rest is created by tight bandaging), expressing milk, penicillin-novocaine blockade in the retromammary space, antibiotics.

-In the 2nd stage (abscessing) surgical treatment: 1) the abscess is opened by one or more radial incisions; 2) with retromammary mastitis, a semilunar incision is made under the mammary gland in the transitional fold; 3) with gangrenous form - multiple incisions, or amputation of the mammary gland.
+In the 2nd stage (abscess formation), surgical treatment: 1) the abscess is opened with one or several radial incisions; 2) for retromammary mastitis, a semilunar incision is made under the mammary gland in the transitional fold; 3) in the case of gangrenous form - multiple incisions or amputation of the mammary gland.

-According to recent data, surgical treatment is used even in the stage of infiltration to reduce the likelihood of tissue necrosis.
+According to the latest data, surgical treatment is used even in the infiltration stage to reduce the likelihood of tissue necrosis.

 Lecture 17.
 PURULENT DISEASES OF SEROUS CAVITIES

-Purulent diseases of the serous cavities include inflammation of the pleural cavity, abdominal cavity, and pericardial cavity.
+Purulent diseases of serous cavities include inflammation of the pleural cavity, abdominal cavity, and pericardial cavity.

-Pleurisy - inflammation of the pleura.
-More often, pleurisy is secondary, as a result of the transition of inflammation in pneumonia, with lung abscess.
-Rarely occurs as an independent disease.
-Separately, reactive pleurisy is distinguished, which develops with subphrenic abscess, pancreatic necrosis, due to the transition of inflammation through the diaphragm.
+Pleurisy – inflammation of the pleura.
+More often, pleurisy is secondary in nature, as a consequence of the transition of inflammation during pneumonia, with lung abscess.
+Less common as an independent disease.
+Separately, reactive pleurisy is distinguished, which develops with subphrenic abscess, pancreatic necrosis, due to the passage of inflammation through the diaphragm.

 1. Serous pleurisy